 - Record session information, such as items that visitors add to their shopping cart.

 - Record user-specific information on what pages users access or visit.

 - Alert visitors to new areas that we think might be of interest to them when they return to our site.

-- Record past activity at a site in order to provide better service when visitors return to our site.
+- Record past activity in order to provide better service when visitors return to our site.

 - Ensure that visitors are not repeatedly sent the same banner ads.